w3f/polkadot-wiki/docs/build-protocol-info.md

 Wallets and custodians who track account nonces for auditing purposes should take care not to have accounts reaped, as users could refund the address and try making transactions from it.
-The Balances pallet provides a `transfer_keep_alive` function that will return an error and abort rather than make the transfer if it would result in account reaping.
+The Balances pallet provides a `transfer_keep_alive` function that will return an error and abort rather than make the transfer if doing so would result in reaping the sender's account.

 ## Free vs. Reserved vs. Locked vs. Vesting Balance